 i.
 Tools, methods, effectiveness: PepsiCo assesses deforestation risks in our paper-based packaging supply chain on an annual basis using internal methods, supplemented with external support from Proforest on an as-needed basis, with results being reported to the senior vice president, chief supply officer.
 The combination of internal and external input into our risk assessment process helps ensure that necessary expertise is available to have thorough coverage of stakeholder considerations and the overall commodity landscape.
 The risk assessment procedure is chosen to help identify the sustainability risks in the commodity and where they exist in our supply chain.
 This is part of an ongoing process through which we work with our suppliers to help them become more environmentally sustainable in their practices by following credible forestry standards and purchasing their wood fiber only from sources that support responsible forest management, as outlined in our policies.
-To enable a greater understanding of and visibility into our supply chain, PepsiCo has been working with Proforest since 2016, to trace the supply chain and support implementation of our policies related to paper packaging. ii.
-Example: Proforest conducts on an ongoing basis an assessment of certification schemes that we recognize (e.g., CERFLOR, CSA, FSC, PEFC, SFI) to analyze the extent to which they deliver PepsiCo requirements, as outlined in our Forestry Stewardship, Land Use and Sustainable Packaging supply base.
-These findings are being addressed as we began renewing contracts starting in 2018; we have seen our percent certified material increase in identified areas of higher risk as we renew contracts from 5% to 82% in Russia, 19% to 33% in China, 0% to 100% in Thailand, as well as 10% to 100% in Brazil, comparing 2015 to 2019 volumes.
-We also added 11% certified material from Pakistan and 3% certified material in India.
-Additionally, we perform an annual analysis of our contracted volumes to understand the attributes of the fiber pa
+To enable a greater understanding of and visibility into our supply chain, PepsiCo has been working with Proforest since 2016, to trace the supply chain and support implementation of our policies related to paper packaging.

+ii.
+Example: Proforest conducts on an ongoing basis an assessment of certification schemes that we recognize (e.g., CERFLOR, CSA, FSC, PEFC, SFI) to analyze the extent to which they deliver PepsiCo requirements, as outlined in our Forestry Stewardship, Land Use and Sustainable Packaging policies.
+In addition, Proforest conducted a rapid assessment of our current performance and overview of risks involved in the main regions/countries of our paper packaging supply base.
+These findings are being addressed as we renew contracts; we have seen our percent certified material increase in identified areas of higher risk as we renew contracts from 5% to 94% in Russia, 19% to 32% in China, 0% to 58% in Thailand, as well as 10% to 100% in Brazil, comparing 2015 to 2020 volumes.
+Additionally, we perform an annual analysis of our contracted volumes to understand the attributes of the fiber packaging products we purchase, including the source country, whether the volumes are certified to a specific sustainability standard, and if suppliers are considered high risk.